currawong-project/libcw/notes.md

   initially applied - does that mean an uninitialized channel is just sitting there? (... no i think the previous channel is duplicated in var_channelize())

+- The IO system can use audio files as audio devices.
+Document this!

 - UI Issues:
     + When UI appIdMap[] labels do not match ui.cfg labels no error is generated.
 All appIdMap[] labels should be validated to avoid this problem.